git-for-windows/git-for-windows.github.io/Mapping-between-Git-Installer-GUI-Settings-And-Command-Line-Arguments.md

 <br/>

-The full list of command line arguments [can be found here](https://github.com/git-for-windows/git/wiki/Silent-or-Unattended-Installation).
+For a full list of command line arguments [see here](https://github.com/git-for-windows/git/wiki/Silent-or-Unattended-Installation).